S-Espinet/Bakery-CR7/README.md

 * _click `Code` button and select desired security protocol_
 * _run git clone in terminal into desired directory_
 * _make sure that dotnet is installed_
+* _run "dotnet restore" in terminal from Bakery.Tests directory_
 * _

 ## Known Bugs